 Howard Benge

-Howard Benge is a Trustee of the Old Talbot House Foundation and has been working with Talbot House since curating an exhibition on its centenary in 2015.
+Howard Benge is the Chair and Trustee of the Old Talbot House Foundation and has been working with Talbot House since curating an exhibition on its centenary in 2015.

 He is a heritage professional, with 25 years’ experience, and has worked across museums, archives, archaeological sites, and historic properties.